-"Let them that love him be as the sun when he goes forth in his might.
-And the land had rest forty years."
-Judges 5:31
+"Let them that love him be as the sun when he goeth forth in his might.
+And the land had rest forty years."-Judges v.
+31.

-MOST of you are aware that these words were our text last Lord's day morning, when we dwelt chiefly upon those majestic interpositions of the Great Eternal on behalf of all those that are brought to know their need of that provision which he has made, and are brought to receive his dear Son in that way that endears the eternal God.
-For wherever, of course, the Lord is the teacher, he will teach us so to receive his word as to make us acquainted with his loving- kindness, his great mercy, and bis great salvation, and thereby endear himself unto us; and then come in with exceeding great and precious promises to all them that love him; "Let them that love him be as the sun when he goes forth in his might."
-Our sermon closed with some few remarks upon the meaning of this 13econd part.
-This morning I make just a few more remarks upon the two remaining parts.
-First, a word or two more upon the meaning of their being as the sun when he goes forth in his might; secondly, the repose here stated, the "land had rest forty years."
+Most of you are aware that these words were our text last Lord's day morning, when we dwelt chiefly upon those majestic interpositions of the Great Eternal on behalf of all those that are brought to know their need of that provision which he has made, and are brought to receive his dear Son in that way that endears the eternal God.
+For wherever, of course, the Lord is the teacher, he will teach us so to receive his word as to make us acquainted with his lovingkindness, his great mercy, and his great salvation, and thereby endear himself unto us; and then come in with exceeding great and precious promises to all them that love him; -- " Let them that love him be as the sun when he goeth forth in his might." closed with some few remarks upon the meaning of this second part.
+This morning I make just a few more remarks upon the two remain-First, a word or two more upon the meaning of their being as the sun when he goeth forth in his might; secondly, the repose here stated,-the "land had rest forty years."